-Graphs of the concentration data from the thirteen PAH compounds that were detected in greater than 90% of the samples taken are shown in Figure 28 through Figure 31.
+Graphs of the concentration data from the sixteen PAH compounds that were detected in greater than 90% of the samples taken are shown in Figure 27 through Figure 30.
 Also included are the concentration data for benzo(a)pyrene.
 Although it was not detected in greater than 90% of the samples taken, it is on the NATTS list of MQO Core Analytes.
-Naphthalene is the most variable, with concentrations ranging from 27.2 to 368 nanograms per meter cubed.
-Naphthalene had the largest annual average concentration, followed by phenanthrene, with values of 137, and 13.3 nanograms per meter cubed, respectively.
-In comparison, the National Monitoring Program (NMP) national averages for these compounds in 2012 were 86.4, and 10.1 nanograms per meter cubed, respectively.
-The acenaphthene, phenanthrene, fluorene, and fluoranthene concentrations tended to follow the same general trend.
-Many of the compounds exhibited a seasonal variation, with larger concentrations in the winter months, and lower concentrations in the summer months.
-This makes sense, since the primary source of many PAHs in air is the incomplete combustion of wood and fuel.
-PAHs are a product of combustion from common sources like automobiles, wood-burning stoves and furnaces, cigarette smoke, etc. The natural sources of PAHs include volcanoes, forest fires, crude oil, and shale oil.
-Several of the compounds showed increased summer concentrations.
-These are likely due to smoke from forest fires.
+Naphthalene is the most variable, with concentrations ranging from 26.6 to 245 nanograms per meter cubed.
+Naphthalene had the largest annual average concentration, followed by phenanthrene, with values of 100, and 11.1 nanograms per meter cubed, respectively.
+In comparison, the National Monitoring Program (NMP) national averages for these compounds in 2013 were 75.3 $\pm$ 73.0, and 9.86 $\pm$ 17.9 nanograms per meter cubed, respectively.